Hiring a Chef

 Restaurants are notoriously fast-paced, high pressure environments in which to work.
 This means that the executive chef you hire will need to have the personality, temperament, and leadership skills to handle the pressure with grace and set a positive example for the rest of the kitchen staff.
 Long hours, early mornings, and late nights are also par for the course, which makes high energy and stamina key traits for a successful chef.

-If your restaurant concept is new or innovative, you’ll want to hire an executive chef with creativity and a passion for taking on new challenges.
+If your restaurant concept is new or innovative, hiring a chef with creativity and a passion for taking on new challenges will be key.
 Other desirable executive or head chef traits and skills to look for when hiring are:

 - Business sense